dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Upcoming Devices

+### Bigscreen Beyond 2

+We are optimistic that the Beyond 2 will be on our recommended list in late 2025.
+We are waiting for production units to be available for testing and review before making a final recommendation.

 ### Pimax Crystal Super

 We are watching this one.
 For now, our recommendation is to wait for independent reviews before deciding whether to purchase.